henriksb/CTF-Writeups/Huntress CTF/Scripting/Echo Chamber/README.md

+# Echo Chamber
+Is anyone there?
+Is anyone there?
+I'm sending myself the flag!
+I'm sending myself the flag!

+## Solution
 Even though this was a "Scripting" task.
 I solved it manually using Wireshark.
-By using the hint "Echo chamber" i filtered by `icmp.type == 8`, which is echo.
+By using the hint "Echo chamber" I filtered by `icmp.type == 8`, which is echo.
 By quickly scrolling through the ascii, I saw a closing parenthesis, and thereby the flag.

 This task can also be automated using tshark:
 ```sh